rabarbers/pascal.wallet.connector/README.md

 Cold wallet operation SendToAsync does not recognize accounts in MainNet.
 Operation.Amount for SendToAsync returns sent Pasc, but for SendDataAsync it returns sent Pasc + transaction fee.
 It is not clear if Block.Nonce field represents meaningful value.
+GetWalletAccountsAsync returns empty array if parameter encodedPublicKey or b58PublicKey is provided.

 ### For technical support contact Rabarbers and be polite
 ## Roadmap